Community Development Programs

 Improvements to Parks and other city Recreation Facilities and other Public Services

-Historic District Review Board requirements and application information, and "How To Guides" for the owners of older homes.
+Historic District Review Board requirements, application information, and "How To Guides" for old house owners.

-To view Public Notices and Community Development Reports such as the Consolidated Plan, Action Plan or CAPER reports, visit the Public Notices and Public Reports pages.
+To view Public Notices, Meeting Notices and Community Development Reports such as the Consolidated Plan, Action Plan or CAPER reports, visit the Public Notices and Public Reports pages.

 How to apply for a CDBG or HOME Program?

 You can apply for many programs on this web site or by calling the Community Development Office at 570-327-7511.
 You must indicate the Program you are interested in and provide complete contact information.
 All programs are limited to the City Limits of Williamsport.

 To learn about the Historic District visit: Millionaires Row Historic District Information